 A tendency of those from colder climes is to concentrate on inner décor first, dealing with outer spaces independently later.
-The secret to Spanish outside-in living is to structure porch, patio and balcony areas in conjunction with the nearby inner rooms to give a sense of fusion rather than division.
+However the architect’s secret to Spanish outside-in living is to structure porch, patio and balcony areas in conjunction with the nearby inner rooms to give a sense of fusion rather than division.
 These outer areas should reflect the materials, tones and colours on the floors and walls of the interior.
 The place to soften the lines and go with the flow is in large sprawling lawns and gardens – where nature can be allowed more poetic licence.

 Where a bedroom, living room or kitchen lead out to patio, porch or balcony, wide opening windows or sliding glass doors, give a wonderful sense of space and freedom.
 This extends your home into your private corner under the moon and stars as well as the sun.
 Create a smooth move from inside to out by using homogenous materials, perhaps a rustic terra cotta or a sophisticated marble, to lend an underlying sense of synchronicity.